Compilation

 Compilation takes too long

-You need to use a profile other than default
+You need to use a profile other than

 To turn off automatic compilation, open the extension settings and set the autobuild